 The shady forest floor contains a rich seed bank of weeds, herbs and trailing plants.
 After clearing a tree stand, the new light situation at the bare ground is triggering the seeds to germinate.
 These pioneer weeds are growing very fast and planted tree saplings will be overgrown and suppressed within one vegetation season.
 Cost intensive manual tending operations or disputable application of herbicides are mandatory to avoid a complete loss of previous investment in saplings, labour and time.

-Contrary to established forest stands, open landscape as well as clear cut areas can neither provide a balanced macro nor micro climate with moderate temperature gradients, reduced impact of wind and solar irradiation.
+Contrary to established forest stands, open landscape, as well as clear cut areas, can neither provide a balanced macro nor micro-climate with moderate temperature gradients, reduced impact of wind and solar irradiation.
 Non-balanced macroclimatic conditions are preventing a young sapling from developing full juvenile growth potential.
 Additionally, through weed pressure tending operations have to be repeated and repeated for several years – until finally the young tree is established and grown out of the weed layer.

 Upfront afforestation activities at harvested or storm damaged areas could take place, remaining parts of tree crowns, rood plates and other biomass debris need to be removed to enable the realisation of a certain planting scheme, which is necessary to reduce weeding costs (easier relocation).
 For the same reason, oversized saplings are used.
 This creates further extra costs, not only for the saplings, but – due to the larger root systems of saplings – for the planting activities themselves.

 Installation of TUBEX products is quite simple; no heavy equipment is necessary to fix the tree shelter – just a mid size hammer is needed to drive the stake into the ground.
-Cable ties are pre-attached at every tube, for netting material they are available seperately.
+Cable ties are pre-attached at every tube, for netting material they are available separately.
 As the shelter allows to work with small saplings (and small, non-damaged root systems), the planting shock is minimised – resulting in fast plant establishment.
 In combination with the full mechanical protection of the tube and the balanced mircro climate inside, the results are signifigant higher survival rates, compared to non-protected plants.

 The Tubex tree protection shelter range are designed to offer solutions for all tree species – whether just browsing protection, microclimatic or ventilation is required to optimise tree establishment.